 - Corn if the baby is allergic to it.

-- Eggs if the baby is allergic to it.
+- Eggs if the baby is allergic to them.

 - Raw garlic- The smell of garlic can enter the breastmilk and babies don’t like the smell of it and they may get fussy and avoid breastmilk.